react-querybuilder/react-querybuilder/website/versioned_docs/version-7/utils/export.md

 ### JSON

-To export the internal query representation like what `react-querybuilder` passes to the `onQueryChange` callback, formatted by `JSON.stringify`, simply pass the query to `formatQuery`:
+To export the internal query representation (like what `react-querybuilder` passes to the `onQueryChange` callback) formatted by `JSON.stringify`, simply pass the query to `formatQuery`:

 ```ts
 formatQuery(query);